EdinburghParkLife/ParkLifeToolkit/README.md

 * Select the data you want to visualise (Drag over all the cells of data, including field names.)
 * Select insert > Pivot table
-* Select the columns you want to use (Both Question and Answer)
+* Select the columns you want to use (BotID, Question and Answer)
 * Select the metrics you want to use to visualise the data

 #### Chart